HallaSurvivor/Blog/_posts/2024-07-03-topological-topos-2-algebras.md

 instead of test maps from only $$\mathbb{N}_\infty$$.
 This probably means it's closely related to compactly generated spaces in much the way that $\mathcal{T}$ is related to sequential spaces.
-I'm sure there's a reason to prefer this, but I don't know what it is.
+I'm sure there's a reason to prefer this, but I don't know what it is[^8].
 The moral to keep in mind is that the power of doing algebra in a topos that handles the topology for you is currently being used to great effect in applying homological algebra to analytic situations where it previously